hs-xyz/game-of-search-retreive/README.md

-# Full Text Search Database Comparison
+# Game of Search & Retrieve

 > **⚠️ WORK IN PROGRESS**
 > This project is currently under active development.
 Features, documentation, and implementation details may change significantly.
 Some features described below may not be fully implemented yet.